 ‘There are quite a few variables involved in being a successful entrepreneur.
 There are those who have a natural inclination, who gravitate towards things like persistence and lateral thinking, but yes, it can definitely be taught.
 You don’t have to be “born that way”.
 What it really comes down to is patience and a willingness to learn.
 Then it’s about creating a learning environment where they can excel.’

-It’s this exact environment that NexStar aims to create.
+It’s this exact environment that NexStar aims to create for students.

 ‘NexStar is about connecting students with businesses, to solve real-business problems.
 It’s an experiential learning platform, with mentoring sessions, workshops, and stakeholder events, all working towards the students making a final pitch to one of our partner businesses.
 My role as Chief Mentor is essentially developing an end-to-end curriculum, setting out core objectives for the students and the learning outcomes we want them to achieve.
 It’s all driven by thinking about what are the best ways we can get students into that entrepreneurial mode of thinking.’

 According to Cameron, one of the key elements of entrepreneurship is experimentation.
 It requires an ability to adapt or ‘pivot’ as required, to alter your thinking when the situation calls for it.
 It’s a mentality that NexStar itself was required to embrace with the onset of COVID-19.

 ‘This year was a very big change, given the current situation we’re all facing.
 We took what we did in three months last year, and created an abridged version which we delivered online over three days.
 It was a pretty radical change, so we really had to think about how to maximise comprehension and the stickiness of that knowledge.
 We essentially took the seven core elements of the program and consolidated them into the three days.
 It was a huge learning opportunity, and it may lead to new thinking about future forms of NexStar, but the feedback we received on the program was terrific.’